note

 • If you have a handful of terrariums, and frequent sunlight, you can place them near a window where they will receive daily indirect light

-• If you have many terrariums or infrequent sunlight, then you should look into using artificial lights and setting up a terrarium stand
+• If you have many terrariums, or infrequent sunlight, then you should look into using artificial lights and set up a terrarium stand

 Conclusion